crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

   - leadership
 ---

-"_This post was originally published [on the Phase2 blog](https://www.phase2technology.com/blog/the-whys-and-hows-of-jelling-teams/)._
+_This post was originally published [on the Phase2 blog](https://www.phase2technology.com/blog/the-whys-and-hows-of-jelling-teams/)._

 Think back to your most successful project.
 The one that was on time and on budget with a happy client and work that everyone could be proud of.
 Chances are, that team worked really well together, right?
 Did the members of that team all have a lot of respect for each other?
 Did they all want to make each other look good?
 If the project was truly a success, I'd say it's pretty likely that all of those are true.